badgeir/llmio/README.md

     pprint(output)
 ```

-### Pass a state to keep track of context in commands and hooks
+### Pass a state to keep track of context in tools and hooks

 Pass a state of any type to the assistant to keep track of context.
-This state will only be passed to commands and inspectors that include the special argument `_state`, not to the model itself.
+This state will only be passed to tools and inspectors that include the special argument `_state`, not to the model itself.

 ``` python
 @dataclass